Complete Guide to Panasonic NN-SN975S Door Removal and NN-SN966S Front Panel Removal

 Microfiber Cleaning Cloths and Glass Cleaner

-With the door removed, it’s the perfect time to clean the glass thoroughly inside and out using a streak-free glass cleaner and microfiber cloths.
+With the door removed, it’s a great opportunity to clean the glass thoroughly inside and out using a streak-free glass cleaner and microfiber cloths.
 This will restore visibility and remove any built-up grease or food splatters from regular microwave use.
 Check current pricing on Amazon.

 The Door Latch Assembly That Actually Holds After You’ve Removed the Door